Harsha-2324/NodeJSTask_3/README.md

-# NodeJS TASK 3 : Mentor-Student Management System
+# NodeJS TASK 3 : Student-Mentor Management System
 --------------------------------

-The Mentor-Student Management System is designed to facilitate the management of mentors and students within an educational Institution.
+The Student-Mentor Management System is designed to facilitate the management of mentors and students within an educational Institution.
 This App allows for the creation of mentors, assignment of students to mentors, and retrieval of information related to mentors and their assigned students.

 ## Setup